 Let me know if this is of interest for a November or December piece.

 (Cruze also has a section on money and relationships that might be a different angle if you’re thinking January content.)

 Diana, would you be interested in a different spin on this, “How to start the year off right … financially”?

 We’re all set for holiday content, so I think a New Year twist would be a nice way to make this fit.

 [For the article, I interviewed Rachel Cruze and Kathleen Gurney, Ph.D., founder and CEO of Financial Psychology Corporation.]

 Hi EDITOR’S NAME,

-I saw you have the article highlighting the gig economy and freelancing for your readers.
+I saw you have the article highlighting the gig economy and freelancing [link to that article on their site] for your readers.
 I thought something like this might be of interest.

 How to Avoid Getting a Gut When Working from Home